ray-project/ray/doc/source/cluster/kubernetes.rst

 Ray provides a `Helm`_ chart to simplify deployment of the Ray Operator and Ray clusters.

 The `Ray Helm chart`_ is available as part of the Ray GitHub repository.
+A URL to the packaged chart can be found under the `release assets`_.
 The chart will be published to a public Helm repository as part of a future Ray release.

 Preparation